jsmejia78/AIE7/15_A2A_LangGraph/README.md

 What are the core components of an `AgentCard`?

+##### ✅ Answer:

+The components of an Agent Card include:

+- Name : The name of the agent.
+- Description : A brief summary of what the agent does.
+- URL : The endpoint or location where the agent can be accessed.
+- Version : The version of the agent implementation.
+- default_input_modes : The default communication formats (MIME types) the agent accepts as input.
+- default_output_modes : The default communication formats (MIME types) the agent produces as output.
+- Capabilities : The features the agent supports (e.g., streaming, push notifications).
+- Skills : The specific actions or tools the agent can perform.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+##### ✅ Answer:

+The A2A protocol allows agents to interact with and use other agents in a "standardized" way, enabling them to work/collaborate efficiently to achieve a particular goal or task.

 ### 🚧 Advanced Build: